 See The Southernmost Point Of The United States

-One of Key West’s must-see attractions is the Southernmost Point Buoy.
+One of the attractions that Key West is known for is the Southernmost Point Buoy.
 Thousands of visitors flock for a photo-op with this brightly colored landmark, a buoy nearly 20 feet above sea level.
 Don’t forget to look out for Cuba, located just 90 miles away.

 Spend The Day At Atlantis Resort In Nassau

-For water lovers, grab a day pass at Atlantis Resort and soak up the sun, sea, and sand.
+For water lovers, grab a day pass at Atlantis Resort, home to some of the best beaches in Nassau, to soak up the sun, sea, and sand.
 Atlantis Resort’s claim to fame is the thrilling playground at Aquaventure, a nearly 150-acre water park with 11 swimming pools, lazy river rides, and whirlpools for all ages.

 Atlantis is also home to the world’s biggest open-air marine habitat and the famous Dolphin Cay, where you can interact and play with dolphins, stingrays, and other marine life.